johnyob/dromedary/README.md

 - Type abbreviations
 - Structures

-For a description of the thoery of these extensions in a constraint-based setting, see the (*not released yet*) [accompanying dissertation](https://www.youtube.com/watch?v=dQw4w9WgXcQ).
+For a description of the thoery of these extensions in a constraint-based setting, see the [accompanying dissertation](dissertation/main.pdf).

 ## Installation